akshatowl/RLLLM/README.md

 # RLLLM
-Using LLMs to optimize RL algorithms
+Using LLMs to optimize Reinforcement Learning algorithms